moisestohias/CCNANotes/ICND 1/Part II/4 - VLAN.md

 If you append "force" this will take over the primary server role in the domain, if there is an existing Primary server, it must submit.
 Otherwise it will fail and say there are already a primary server in the domain.
 !Note: separating vlan from mst, provide flexibility sine a switch can be the primary VTP server for the VLAN database, but a client for MST.

-=> Why transporting MST configuration over VTP:
+# Why transporting MST configuration over VTP:
 The reason why VTP adds the support for carrying and synchronizing MST configuration, is for solving the problem of MST configuration mismatch (creating multiple region), if you recall from MSTP section that one of the design requirement that we have is, for a switches to be part of the same region the VLAN to instance mapping needs to match along side the region name and revision.
 For instance if you don't have a VTP version 3, and you add an instance, the switch will be in its own region, till you match the MST configuration in the other boxes.

 Can Remote-Span VLAN advertised via VTP?
 Yes

-=> To fix the problem of pruning requests are not replied to, you can use the standard solution that works for all VTP version, by using the allowed vlan on the trunk.
+!Note: To fix the problem of pruning requests are not replied to, you can use the standard solution that works for all VTP version, by using the allowed vlan on the trunk.
 With VTP version 3 however you can turn VTP off per port "no vtp run", so VTP pruning request are not sent.

-==> VTP verification:
+# VTP verification:
 show vtp status
 !Displays the VTP configuration on the switch, and the IP of the last device updated the VLAN database. show vtp password